There can be more than one.

-There’s a lot to this question.
+But there’s a lot more to your question.

 Let’s work it in reverse order.